dialoguemd/covid-19/src/content/ca-nl/reporting.md

 ## Newfoundland and Labrador: Who should I contact if I think I have COVID-19?

-People who have travelled to affected areas in the 14 days prior to their return to Canada are asked to closely monitor their health and contact 811 if you develop fever, cough, or difficulty breathing.
+People who have travelled to affected areas in the 14 days prior to their return to Canada are asked to closely monitor their health and contact 811 if you develop fever, cough, difficulty breathing or pneumonia in both lungs.
 For more information on a list of affected areas, visit [this link.](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/health-professionals/covid-19-affected-areas-list.html)

 If you have traveled to Hubei province in China or Iran, or have been in contact with a suspect or confirmed case of COVID-19 and have symptoms mentioned above, you may be at risk.